-We only use non-nano Zinc Oxide in our sunscreen.
-Along with Titianium Dioxide, Zinc Oxide is the only UVA & UVB blocker that has been deemed safe for coral reefs.
-Zinc Oxide is recommended by the US National Park service as the most environmentally friendly available form of sunscreen protection.
-Remember, if it is on your skin, it is on the reef as well!
+We only use Non-Nano Zinc Oxide and Titanium Dioxide in our sunscreen.
+Titanium Dioxide and Zinc Oxide without nanoparticles are the only UVA & UVB blockers that have been deemed safe for coral reefs.
+Non-Nano Zinc Oxide and Titanium Dioxide are recommended by the Hawaiian Safe Sunscreen Council and EWG as the most environmentally friendly and skin-friendly available form of sunscreen protection.

 We feel really ardent about two things: the great outdoors and the science behind our products.
 Here you can find the list of sources we ground the information on that you find on our website and further information material.